![]() ![]() Buddha Sutras |

 The features of the Great Compassion-Mind Dhāraṇī are true for all the mantras pronounced by Buddhas and Bodhisattvas.
 One would be wise to cultivate these features whether one recites a mantra, studies a sūtra, or carries on one's daily life.

-Those who have contact with Tibetan Tantrism may have some concern about receiving transmission of a mantra from a "highly realized" lama, vested with the authority of a certain lineage.
+Those who have contact with Tibetan Tantrism may have some concern about receiving “transmission” of a mantra from a “highly realized” lama, vested with the authority of a certain lineage.
 This has never been a problem in the Mahāyāna tradition.
-First, the Buddha has always instructed us to do our best to disseminate the mantras which He has transmitted in His teachings.
-Second, the aspiration to recite a mantra arises from one's own Buddha mind, one's root lama.
-Can one find a lama higher than the Buddha or one's own Buddha mind?
-Given the mantra texts, one can feel authorized to enjoy mantra recitation with a peaceful and grateful mind, in addition to those minds taught by Avalokiteśvara Bodhisattva!
+First, the Buddha has always instructed us to do our best to disseminate His teachings, including the mantras.
+Second, the aspiration to recite a mantra arises from one’s own Buddha mind, one’s root lama.
+Can one find a lama higher than the Buddha or one’s own Buddha mind?
+Given the mantra texts, one can feel authorized to enjoy mantra recitation with a peaceful and grateful mind, in addition to those minds taught by Avalokiteśvara Bodhisattva.

 A mantra has boundless meanings if the meanings of the words are not known.
-However, some of the mantra words are well-known to Buddhist students, and this knowledge by no means diminishes the power of the mantra.
-If Sanskrit students are interested in looking up the meanings of some mantra words, they can consult the Monier-Williams Sanskrit Dictionary.
+However, some of the mantra words are well known to Buddhist students, and this knowledge by no means diminishes the power of the mantra.
+To look up the meaning of a mantra word, you can use the Monier-Williams Sanskrit Dictionary.
+Some mantra words are compound words, each formed with two or more words according to the Sanskrit rule of pronunciation.
+The component words of each compound word are given below each mantra.

-Corrections of typographical or grammatical errors in the source texts of these mantras are highlighted in red.
+*Corrections of typographical or grammatical errors in the source texts of these mantras are colored red.